shauray8/advent-of-code/README.md

 ## Solutions For Advent of Code 2020
 all the questions live at https://adventofcode.com/

-Advent of code is so FUCKIN' EASY listning Taylor Swift's new album while solving !!
+Advent of code is so FUCKIN' EASY listning Taylor Swift's new album(EVERMORE) while solving !!